Anticipation (advertisement): Legacy

 Actor Joe McKinney spent 1994–6 making personal appearances around Europe publicising Guinness.
 The lifestyle became too hectic and he gave up alcohol in 1997.
 He found it difficult to secure other roles due to typecasting as "the Guinness man", spending time in the US where the ad had not been broadcast.

 As one of the most recognisable Guinness advertisements of the 1990s, Anticipation has been mimicked or parodied in a number of more recent Guinness campaigns, including the Irish Waiting spot in 2004 promoting cans of Guinness draught beer, and director JJ Keith's British Eskimo commercial, which was part of an extended campaign promoting Guinness Extra Cold in summer 2004 and 2005.
+Anticipation was again parodied in a 2024 stop-motion advertisement for Guinness Nitrosurge titled Dancing Can, which showed a can of Guinness, adorned with the Nitrosurge device, pouring a pint and dancing to the original music while waiting for the pint to settle.

-The use of Prado's music was continued by Abbott Mead Vickers BBDO's 1998 Guinness TV ad Swimblack, which featured his "Mambo No. 5".
+The use of Pérez Prado's music was continued by Abbott Mead Vickers BBDO's 1998 Guinness TV ad Swimblack, which featured his "Mambo No. 5".
 (Lou Bega's hit cover of "Mambo No. 5" came out the following year.)

 In March 2009, Guinness announced that Anticipation would be aired again as part of a "Classic Ads" campaign to mark the brewery's 250th anniversary.